INDIVIDUAL HERBS

 Actions Indications/Syndromes

-Astringes Intestines and stops diarrhea
+Astringes the Intestines and stops diarrhea

 Chronic diarrhea and dysenteric disorders (both Heat and Cold patterns)